Inflation, job crunch: Govt sleeps, nation weeps, says Bilawal

 “The common people are finding it enormously difficult to stay afloat economically and raise their children,” he said.

-“The people have been deserted by those who have taken oaths promising their welfare,” he said, adding that the longer this callous and selected regime stayed in power, the darker it seemed to be.
+“The people have been deserted by those who have taken oaths promising their welfare,” he said, adding that the longer this callous and selected regime stayed in power, the darker seemed to be the future of the country.

 Meanwhile, Information Secretary PPP Faisal Karim Kundi said Prime Minister Imran Khan still lacked political insight and was nothing but a pawn of anti-democratic thinking.